Tasted it, and found it good

 - On one Looney Tunes cartoon, Porky Pig had to deal with a termite caricatured as a French-Canadian lumberjack.
 The exterminator Porky hires causes far more trouble for him than the termite.

-- For a sci-fi take on it, there's the Woody Woodpecker cartoon "Termites From Mars".
+- For a sci-fi take on it, there's the Woody Woodpecker cartoon "Termites From Mars", which feature intergalactic termites that can chew through anything.
+Except adhesive tape.

 - An episode of The Berenstain Bears featured a story about a termite who teams up with the episode's villain to sell bogus "termite insurance" to bears.
 The scam involves the termite chowing down on wooden property.